MS to PhD Admission Process and Instructions

 • Find one or more EECS faculty members willing to (co-)advise a directed research project for at least one semester or summer.

-• Students should establish a research relationship with a potential research advisor in EECS and perform one or more semesters of directed research (EECS 599) with that advisor.
+• Students should establish a research relationship with a potential research advisor in EECS and perform one or more semesters of directed research (ECE 599) with that advisor.
 Students should recognize that such directed research projects are on a “trial basis” for both the student and the faculty member.
 Students who do not find a directed research mentor by their 14 month in the Master’s degree program should consider applying to other PhD programs if they wish to pursue doctoral research.

 • Meet with an ECE Graduate Program Coordinator to pick up application instructions.